 The flare-up must last at least 24 hours and be at least 30 days removed from a previous attack.
 Not all relapses require treatment.
 Your neurologist will determine what course of action is best.

 Managing symptoms of MS is an important part of our treatment plan at DCND.
 We help educate patients on different lifestyle modifications and connect them to proper therapists who can help with things like physical therapy, occupational therapy, vocational therapy, mental health and nutrition.
 We also utilize rehabilitation programs to address spasticity and restore and maintain functions.
-DCND offers symptom clinic videos and is in the process of producing a monthly podcast on the topic.
-Check back for updates.
+DCND produces a monthly podcast on MS.

 Who gets MS?